-- 17. Employees or volunteers are encouraged to resolve disputes at an early stage.
-If comfortable doing so, the Complainant is encouraged to communicate directly with the Respondent in a reasonable and appropriate manner that the offending behaviour is objectionable and unwelcome and ask the Respondent to stop. - 18.
-While this is often the simplest and most effective way to stop discrimination or bullying and harassment, a Complainant is not obliged to approach a Respondent.
-If the Complainant is unwilling or unable to directly approach the Respondent, or if the offending behaviour continues after communication, the Complainant should report the offending behaviour to his or her supervisor, manager, or Human Resources to obtain assistance in resolving the situation informally.
-Resolution may be attempted through mediation or assisted discussion.
-The supervisor or manager will inform Human Resources of the situation, actions and outcome. - 19.
-If the Complainant is not comfortable with the informal resolution process, he or she may proceed directly with the formal investigation process.
+- 16. Employees or volunteers are encouraged to resolve disputes at an early stage, and if comfortable doing so, the Complainant is encouraged to communicate directly with the Respondent in a reasonable and appropriate manner that the offending behaviour is objectionable and unwelcome and ask the Respondent to stop. - 17.
+A Complainant is not obliged to approach a Respondent, and if the Complainant is unwilling or unable to directly approach the Respondent, or if the offending behaviour continues after communication, the Complainant should report the offending behaviour to their supervisor, manager, or Human Resources to obtain assistance in resolving the situation informally.

+- 18. Resolution may be attempted through mediation or assisted discussion, and the supervisor or manager will inform Human Resources of the situation, actions and outcome. - 19.
+If the Complainant is not comfortable with the informal resolution process, they may proceed directly with the formal investigation process.